 In addition to your free claim validity check, they will estimate how much compensation you could be entitled to, advise on what evidence you could gather and run you through the basics of how to claim.
 After speaking to one of our advisors, they may ask if you would like to be connected to our solicitors.
-Our panel offer a type of No Win No Fee contract for the services they provide.
-So, not only is it free to get a claim check, if you decide to pursue accident at work compensation with our panel, you won’t have to pay upfront solicitor’s fees.
+Our solicitors offer a type of No Win No Fee contract for the services they provide.
+So, not only is it free to get a claim check, if you decide to pursue accident at work compensation with Public Interest Lawyers, you won’t have to pay upfront solicitor’s fees.

 Your Questions Answered